 Step 3.
 Select the 'Automatic' option to set up the Apple Music crossfade feature.
 Or, choose the 'Manual' option to alter the fade in and fade out time.
 Use the slider to set the desired crossfade duration between 1 to 12 seconds.

 Part 4.
-How to Turn on Crossfade on Apple Music on Mac
+How to Turn On Crossfade on Apple Music on Mac

 If you're using a Mac, this section is for you.
 Here, you'll learn how to add transitions to your music by enabling the crossfade feature in Apple Music on your Mac computer.